-CSL 538 - MACP Practicum III: Psychotherapy in the Professional Setting (offered every Winter) 2 Credits
+CSL 538 - MACP Practicum III: Psychotherapy in the Professional Setting (offered every Winter)

-Prerequisites: CSL 542, CSL 544, CSL 545, CSL 551, 552, CSL 553 (can be taken concurrent with CSL 530) This practicum functions as a synthesis of the MACP.
+Prerequisites: CSL 543, CSL 545, CSL 553

+This practicum functions as a synthesis of the MACP.
 It provides an observed therapeutic experience with a senior therapist followed by class and faculty feedback and evaluation.
 The student interacts with issues of interviewing, assessment, diagnosing and treatment, as well as the use of therapeutic relationship to address client concerns.
 The course draws on the theoretical categories presented throughout the degree as well as the training experiences in practicum and internships.

-CSL 542 - Therapy I: Interpersonal Theory and the Practice of Therapy (offered every Winter) 2 Credits
+CSL 542 - Helping Relationships I (offered every Winter)

-Prerequisites: CSL 502, CSL 517, CSL 527, CSL 528, CSL 551, CSL 552, CSL 544
+Prerequisites: CSL 502, CSL 544, CSL 553